aleksgorbenko/express_todo/README.md

 ## Installation

-1. Make sure you have Node.js installed.
+1.Make sure you have [Node.js](https://nodejs.org) installed.
-2. Clone or download the repo.
+2.Clone or download the repo.
-3. Run `npm install`.
+3.Run `npm install`.
-4. To launch app run `npm start`
+4.To launch app run `npm start`